THE PROBLEM

 Workforce and contractor constraints

-Without bankable, multi-year project pipelines, thinning contractors and burn bosses cannot justify investing in crew expansion or equipment.
-The stop-start funding dynamic disrupts the cross-boundary coordination that landscape-scale treatment requires — when capital runs out between phases, the operational continuity holding public and private land treatment together collapses.
+Without reliable, multi-year project pipelines, thinning contractors and burn crews cannot justify investing in equipment or staff.
+Stop-start funding also disrupts coordination across property lines.
+When money runs out between phases, the partnerships holding public and private land treatment together break down.